ryancj14/ryancj14/_pages/ideas.md

 A) Get http://projectf.io/ working with SymbiFlow -- The referenced website can be reached by [clicking here](http://projectf.io/).
 Projectf is not just a website.
 It is essentially a set of introductory modules to using FPGAs.
 The content of each module is found in a blog post and a corresponding folder of code in [the projf-explore repository](https://github.com/projf/projf-explore).
 I imagine that Tim wants us to add each module's code to symbiflow-examples, so that people going through the modules will be able to build the designs with Symbiflow.

-B) Get http://fpgacpu.ca/fpga/index.html working with SymbiFlow
+B) Get http://fpgacpu.ca/fpga/index.html working with SymbiFlow -- I think this is the same deal as the previous project.
+Simply add the modules and designs represented by fpgacpu to Symbiflow somewhere.

-C) Get GNURadio examples working with SymbiFlow
+C) Get GNURadio examples working with SymbiFlow -- I think this is the same deal as the previous project.
+Simply add the modules and designs represented by GNURadio to Symbiflow somewhere.
+[GNURadio homepage](https://www.gnuradio.org/)

 ---